jweissman/orsino/playtesting.md

 - [ ] Throwable aspect on weapons like javelin, spear (simple dual use as melee/ranged -- but maybe you need a 'retrieve' action after ranged, although possibly too involved?)
 - [ ] Town suffixes linked to terrain type / town adjectives linked to pop size
 - [ ] More flavor on shops (inn and tavern should have an interesting name etc)
+---
+- [ ] Make sure inanimate things like barrier/antimagic ward have some action they can take (or at least a response to common actions)
+- [ ] Legendary armor sets
+- [ ] Campaign-global unique items
+---
+- [ ] Unify weapon/armor/item instance interfaces somehow
+- [ ] Mages can _summon familiar_ to get an animal companion appropriate for their racial group but also with the typical familiar benefits (ie it's always the same familiar, it can level up with you etc)

 ## Fixed
 - [x] Temple/shrine to local deity to get a blessing